OfficeDev/office-js-docs-pr/docs/excel/custom-functions-save-state.md

 # Save and share state in custom functions

 Use the `OfficeRuntime.storage` object to save state related to custom functions or the task pane in your add-in.
 Storage is limited to 10 MB per domain (which may be shared across multiple add-ins).
-In Excel on Windows, the `storage` object is a separate location within the custom functions runtime, but for Excel Online and Excel for Mac, the `storage` object is the same as the browser's `localStorage`.
+In Excel on Windows, the `storage` object is a separate location within the custom functions runtime, but for Excel on the web and Mac, the `storage` object is the same as the browser's `localStorage`.

 There are multiple ways to use `storage` for state management: